University of South Carolina

-The University of South Carolina (USC, South Carolina, or Carolina) is a public research university in Columbia, South Carolina.
-It is the flagship of the University of South Carolina System and the largest university in the state by enrollment.
+The University of South Carolina (USC, SC, or Carolina) is a public research university in Columbia, South Carolina, United States.
+Founded in 1801 as South Carolina College, it is the flagship of the University of South Carolina System and the largest university in the state by enrollment.
 Its main campus is on over 359 acre in downtown Columbia, close to the South Carolina State House.
 The university is classified among "R1: Doctoral Universities with Highest Research Activity".
 It houses the largest collection of Robert Burns and Scottish literature materials outside Scotland and the world's largest Ernest Hemingway collection.

-Founded in 1801 as South Carolina College, USC now offers more than 350 programs of study, leading to bachelor's, master's, and doctoral degrees from 14 degree-granting colleges and schools.
-The university system has a total enrollment of approximately 52,000 students, with over 35,000 on the Columbia research campus as of fall 2019, making it the largest university in South Carolina.
-USC also has several thousand future students in feeder programs at surrounding technical colleges.
-Professional schools on the Columbia campus include business, engineering, law, medicine, pharmacy, and social work.